-Both chronic and acute inflammation impact the body’s cells, not solely in the gut.
+Both chronic and acute inflammation impact the body’s cells, not just in the gut.
 Chronic inflammation may result in chronic muscle pain (fibromyalgia) or chronic joint pain (rheumatoid arthritis).
 Acute inflammation, on the other hand, may result in bouts of brain fog, fatigue or bloating.
 Failure to reduce acute inflammation can lead to more chronic conditions.

-HOW TO HEAL IT?
+HOW TO HEAL INFLAMMATION?

-1. Cutting out inflammatory foods is a MUST.
+1. Cutting Out Inflammatory Foods is a MUST

 Over the past decade, we have learned just how harmful refined sugar is to our health.
 When you eat sugary foods, immune cells start actively releasing inflammatory molecules.
 These little suckers travel throughout your entire body and wreak havoc.
 Avoiding high glycemic foods should be the first thing you do such as refined carbs which include white flour, juices, soft drinks, cookies and candy off of your daily regime will be greatly beneficial.

 These type of fats are also pretty nasty for your health.
 Trans fats and saturated animal fats turn into inflammatory molecules once digested.
 That being said, Omega 3 fats are extremely anti-inflammatory!
 So, swap the processed meal for a piece of farm fresh fatty fish like salmon.
 The kind of dietary fats you consume are extremely important since dietary fats influence cell function.